1988 Canadian federal election: Background

 Brian Mulroney led the Progressive Conservative Party to a landslide majority government victory in the 1984 federal election.
-Despite this achievement, scandals including patronage damaged his polling numbers.
+In subsequent years, scandals and patronage damaged his polling numbers.
 However, in his fourth year in office in 1988, his popularity began to recover; a poll a few days before the election call showed the Progressive Conservatives ahead of the Liberal Party and New Democratic Party.

 The Liberal Party led by John Turner suffered a heavy defeat in the 1984 election.
 Despite this, Turner stayed on as leader and was preparing to campaign for the second election.
-However, the Liberal Party was in financial and political disarray; by 1986 the party was heavily in debt and the expenses of the national organization continued to rise.
-Turner's office experienced significant staff turnover, and leaving members were willing to recount stories of the office's disfunction to the press, resulting in Turner's leadership being nicknamed a "reign of error".
+However, the Liberal Party was in financial and political disarray; by 1986 the party was heavily in debt.
+Turner's office experienced significant staff turnover, and some former aides were willing to recount stories of the office's disfunction to the press, resulting in one journalist referring to Turner's leadership as a "reign of error".
 Some pundits believed the Liberals would permanently drop to third place.

-In 1988, Mulroney reached an agreement on free trade with the United States.
-Turner's Liberal Party and Ed Broadbent's New Democratic Party opposed the agreement; Turner believed that the agreement would "Americanize" Canada.
+In 1987, Mulroney reached an agreement on free trade with the United States.
+Turner's Liberal Party and Ed Broadbent's New Democratic Party opposed the agreement; Turner believed that the agreement would Americanize Canada.
 Mulroney used his large majority to pass the bill through the House of Commons; however, the Liberal-dominated Senate demanded an election before they would pass it.
 The election was called on October 1.

 Campaign

 The Liberals had some early struggles, notably during one day in Montreal where three different costs were given for the proposed Liberal daycare program.
 When asked by reporters about the incident, Turner's chief of staff responded using vulgar language.
-The campaign was also hampered by a Canadian Broadcasting Corporation (CBC) report that stated there was a movement in the backroom to replace Turner with Jean Chrétien, even though Turner had passed a leadership review in 1986 with 76.3 percent of delegates rejecting a leadership convention.
+The campaign was also hampered by a Canadian Broadcasting Corporation (CBC) report that stated there was a movement in the backroom to replace Turner with Jean Chrétien, even though Turner had passed a leadership review in 1986 with 76.3 per cent of delegates rejecting a leadership convention.

 Turner strongly campaigned against free trade, arguing that it would cost many Canadian jobs.
-His October 25 debate performance helped polls suggest a Liberal government; a week after the debate, the Liberals were six points ahead of the PCs.
-The Liberal surge prompted the PCs to stop the relatively calm campaign they had been running and instead run a more negative campaign, capitalizing on the perceived lack of public confidence in Turner, his perceived inability to lead the Liberal Party, and arguing that he only opposed free trade because of political opportunism.
+His October 24 and 25 debate performances led to growing Liberal support, with polls suggesting a Liberal government; a week after the debate, the Liberals were six points ahead of the PCs.
+The Liberal surge prompted the PCs to stop the relatively calm campaign they had been running and instead run a more negative campaign, capitalizing on the perceived lack of public confidence in Turner and his perceived inability to lead the Liberal Party, arguing that he only opposed free trade because of political opportunism.
 The PCs' poll numbers started to rebound.